FAXMACHIN-E/Cam-Example/README.md

 ## Project Structure (to be updated as evolving)

-/app/ - The folder containing the app.
+/ - The folder containing the app.
-/app/app.py - The main app entry point
+/app.py - The main app entry point
-/app/templates - Where the templates live.
+/data - static data to setup DB or visualization /forms - WTForm instances
+/ml_research - how we arrived at the data model /models - DB models
+/prediction_models - pickled model and prediction wrappers /templates - html templates

-/app/static - Static files, etc.
+/static - Static css, js and img etc.

+/ Other files like Aptfile (heroku system lib installation), Profile, requirements.txt

 The main components of the app are: